goFrendiAsgard/zaruba/docs/use-cases/from-zero-to-cloud.md

 # Run Project

-Now, you can run your system:
+Now, you can run your 🐍 `Book Catalog API`, 🐸 `Static Web Server`, and 🐬 `MySQL server` by invoking:

 ```bash
 zaruba please start